 2018 was a year of refinement for the team.
-Blanche's design draws heavily from lessons learned during last year's competition.
+If Stella was a bold venture into uncharted territory, Stella II is a more subtle endeavor.
+Stella II's design draws heavily from lessons learned during last year's competition.
 The team re-examined its design practices after both of its rockets failed to obtain a nominal flight.
 The team has thus prioritized improving the fundamental, basic elements of the rocket, such as the recovery system, rather than trying to experiment with new, more advanced and riskier technologies and designs.
 Components and subsystems were simplified wherever possible.
 Given the simpler design, the opportunity was taken to largely expand the inventory of SRAD components, which hugely benefited the team in many.
 A big lesson learned was that "simpler" does not always mean "easier;" and complacency is an issue not to be taken likely.
 For example;